reb-gaia/reb-gaia/README.md

 ### Hi there!
 Welcome ✨

 I'm a Software Developer focused on **Javascript** stack.
-I'm also a Computer Technician and a Computer Engineering student, both two at CEFET-MG.
+I'm also a Computer Technician and a Computer Engineering student, both at CEFET-MG.

 • 👩‍💻 Currently working at **Accenture** :purple_heart: